 SourceDefinition

-Open Spaces Act 1906 (UK Legislation, [no date][b]) 2.“means any land, whether inclosed or not, on which there are no buildings or of which not more than one-twentieth part is covered with buildings, and the whole or the remainder of which is laid out as a garden or is used for purposes of recreation, or lies waste and unoccupied”.
+Open Spaces Act 1906 2.“means any land, whether inclosed or not, on which there are no buildings or of which not more than one-twentieth part is covered with buildings, and the whole or the remainder of which is laid out as a garden or is used for purposes of recreation, or lies waste and unoccupied”.

-Caerphilly Council’s protection of Open Space: local development plan up to 2021 (Caerphilly Council, 2011).“An area of open space … within the settlement boundary that can be used formally or informally for leisure purposes (irrespective of land ownership)”.
+Caerphilly Council’s protection of Open Space: local development plan up to 2021 .“An area of open space … within the settlement boundary that can be used formally or informally for leisure purposes (irrespective of land ownership)”.

 The different definitions are similar in where they state that the space is accessible, but they are inconsistent regarding ownership of the space.
 Some of the definitions mention types of spaces (weighted bold) as relevant.